 Hamburg has the second-highest density of startups in Germany, with nearly 10,000 new companies founded each year!
 The local government pours plenty of resources into entrepreneurship here, building its reputation as a leader in service, gaming, tech, and commerce.
 The city is also the chosen spot for Airbus and Google’s presence in Germany, with the city drawing in top talent thanks to its globally respected university.
 It’s also been ranked the most livable city in Germany for its great education opportunities, strong healthcare system, stability, and infrastructure.

-Click here to read our article on the best cities for entrepreneurs in the US beyond New York and San Francisco!
+Note: we also have an article on the best cities for entrepreneurs in the US beyond New York and San Francisco!